 Cairn does use some battery if you've sent out a safety notification, but we are working on decreasing consumption all the time.
-You can control how often Cairn reports your phone's location to your contacts.
 We have found that putting your phone into low battery mode offers significant battery savings.
 However, on some devices this may decrease the number of spots where your location is collected and shared with your safety contacts.
 On multi-day trips we recommend carrying a small battery pack (we do!).
 Tracking the stats for your trip is more battery intensive, and we recommend using the stat tracking feature only when you are moving.
 (Stat-tracking is an iOS-only feature.)

 DOES CAIRN SHOW COVERAGE DATA BY CARRIER?

 Yes, you can tap on a point to see which carriers have coverage (or not) at that point.
 Although we have millions of data points worldwide, we don't have data for every carrier (or every spot, for that matter) as this data is crowdsourced by other adventurers who use Cairn.